takelwerk/takelship/README.md

 The command line tool is written in Ruby because Ruby makes programmers happy.

-Don't run this in production.
+Don't run it in production.
 It's meant to be hacked.